 There continues to be a need for an effective, non-surgical procedure that results in a rapid increase in the number of terminal hairs but has minimal side effects.

 Citation of the above documents is not intended as an admission that any of the foregoing is pertinent prior art.
-All statements as to the date or representation as to the contents of these documents is based on the information available to the applicant and does not constitute any admission as to the correctness of the dates or contents of these documents.
+All statements as to the date or representation as to the contents of these documents are based on the information available to the applicant and do not constitute any admission as to the correctness of the dates or contents of these documents.

 SUMMARY OF THE INVENTIONIt has been discovered that photodynamic therapy (PDT) can stimulate hair growth and restore hair growth in areas of hair loss.
 The discovery includes the ability to use a variety of photosensitizers in PDT to treat hair growth reduction or hair loss.
 In light of the use of PDT to remove unwanted hair by inactivating or destroying hair follicles or destroying the tissue feeding the hair follicles, as discussed above, the instant invention relates to a surprising and unexpected discovery.